aster2024/SWIFT/README.md

 ## 💻 Code Release

-The repository will be updated with the full implementation and training scripts after publication.
-We are committed to making our work fully reproducible.
+The repository will be updated with the full implementation and training scripts soon!

-**In the meantime, if you have an urgent need for the code or have specific questions about implementation, please feel free to reach out to the author Jizhou Guo.**

 ## Citation